newdydx/Maven-Markerting-Project/README.md

 The following questions were presented to find insights from the campaign.
 My goal is to find answers to these questions, find insights, and provide recommendations to the team.

-a.
-What factors are significantly related to the number of web purchases?
+1. What factors are significantly related to the number of web purchases?

-b.
-Which marketing campaign was the most successful?
+2. Which marketing campaign was the most successful?

-c.
-Which products are performing best?
+3. Which products are performing best?

-d.
-Which channels are underperforming?
+4. Which channels are underperforming?

 # Skills